Play Dungeon Game with DP

 return memo[i][j];

 This is the top-down dynamic programming solution with memoization.
-Referencing the previous article Dynamic Programming Techniques Explained, it can be easily rewritten as an iterative solution using a dp
+Referring to the previous article Dynamic Programming Detailed Explanation, it can be easily rewritten as an iterative solution using a dp

-The core of this problem is to define the dp
+The key to this problem is defining the dp

-function, find the correct state transition equation, and thereby calculate the correct answer.
+function, finding the correct state transition equation, and thus calculating the correct answer.